seralifatih/titanic-passenger-analysis/README.md

-# Exploratory Data Analysis of Titanic Passengers
+# Survival Rate Analysis of Titanic Passengers

-As the final project of the [Udacity's Intro to Data Analysis Course](https://classroom.udacity.com/courses/ud170), I analyzed the available passenger information and tried to find correlations between passenger data and their survival rates.
+As the final project of the [Udacity's Intro to Data Analysis Course](https://classroom.udacity.com/courses/ud170), I conducted an exploratory data analysis on the available passenger information and tried to find correlations between passenger data and their survival rates.
 This analysis uses pandas library.

 ## Data source